Christmas markets 2023

 Christmas Markets at Vörösmarty Tér

-At this Christmas fair you will find traditional Hungarian handicraft, lots of delicious food which tastes extremely well as you feel the smell get into your nose and your stomach orders you to sit down to grab a bite.
-And yes, there are lots of benches and tables at the Christmas market at Vörösmarty square, which is one of the qualities making this one of the best Christmas markets in Europe.
-If you want some simple food then you should try the traditional Chimney cake with the cinnamon taste, yammi!
+At this Christmas fair, you will find traditional Hungarian handicrafts and lots of delicious food which tastes extremely well as you feel the smell get into your nose and your stomach orders you to sit down to grab a bite.
+And yes, there are many benches and tables at the Christmas market at Vörösmarty square, which is one of the qualities making this one of the best Christmas markets in Europe.
+If you want some simple food, then you should try the traditional Chimney cake with the cinnamon taste, yummy!

 Christmas Markets in front of St. Stephen’s Basilica

-The newest Christmas market in Budapest is located in front of the Saint Stephens Basilica.
-This was opened for the first time in 2011, and it has an amazing atmosphere, great lights and you can make nice pictures standing on the stairs of the basilica.
-You can buy mostly the same stuff as on the Vörösmarty Square, but here you can also go ice skating as you can find a small ice skating rink in the middle of the Christmas market.
-This market is also especially known for the beautiful lights that you can see as you visit the square in the evenings, as the entire area is illuminated with lights, making it feel just like in the middle of a magic moment from your favorite Disney film or something like that!
-Absolutely worth visiting, especially considering the fact that the market is only 600-700 metres away from the market at Vörösmarty square.
+Budapest’s newest Christmas market is in front of the Saint Stephens Basilica.
+This was opened for the first time in 2011, and it has an amazing atmosphere and great lights, and you can take nice pictures standing on the stairs of the basilica.
+You can buy mostly the same stuff as at the Christmas market at Vörösmarty Square, but here you can also go ice skating as you can find a small ice skating rink in the middle of the Christmas market.
+This market is also especially known for the beautiful lights that you can see as you visit the square in the evenings, as the entire area is illuminated with lights, making it feel just like you are in the middle of a magic moment from your favorite Disney film or something like that!
+Absolutely worth visiting, especially because the market is only 600-700 meters from the market at Vörösmarty square.

 Other Christmas markets

 There are some smaller markets located at different locations in Budapest.
-One of these can be found at Liszt Ferenc square (near Októgon).
+One can be found at Liszt Ferenc square (near Októgon).
 Another can be found in the Gozsdu Udvar, located inside the former Jewish ghetto of Budapest.
-Main entrance is from Király Utca.
+The main entrance is from Király Utca.
 If you can not find it, ask some locals or write a comment to this article, and we will add a Google map showing you where to go!

-If you live on the Buda side then the market located next to the Allee shopping mall is a nice one, and the same is true for the little Christmas market located at the Moricz Zsigmond Korter.
-These are not the biggest ones, but you can still find chimney cake to eat, some hot wine and of course bags, handicrafts and other articles like these on these and all the other smaller markets located here and there in Budapest.
+If you live on the Buda side, the market next to the Allee shopping mall is a nice one, and the same is true for the little Christmas market located at the Moricz Zsigmond Korter.
+These are not the biggest ones, but you can still find chimney cake to eat, some hot wine, and of course, bags, handicrafts, and other articles like these on these and all the other smaller markets located here and there in Budapest.